mrqzzz/agent-go/README.md

 Simple Agent with prompt and tooling capabilities.

-- Connects to a configured LLM Model (fer example a qwen3.5 running in Ollama locally)
+- Connects to a configured LLM Model (far example a qwen3.5 running in Ollama locally)
-- Configure yout MCP servers
+- Configure MCP servers
-- Configure the Context size
+- Configure Context size
 - Chat via the build-in prompt
 - Request to do several tasks with one prompt (it works if the LLM Model is smart enough to handle it)